ESCOMP/CTSM/doc/source/tech_note/Ecosystem/CLM50_Tech_Note_Ecosystem.rst

-(:numref:`Table Plant functional type root distribution parameters`), aerodynamic parameters that determine resistance to heat, moisture, and momentum transfer (:numref:`Table Plant functional type aerodynamic parameters`), and photosynthetic parameters that determine stomatal resistance, photosynthesis, and transpiration (:numref:`Table Plant functional type (PFT) photosynthetic parameters`, :numref:`Table Temperature dependence parameters for C3 photosynthesis`).
+(:numref:`Table Plant functional type root distribution parameters`), aerodynamic parameters that determine resistance to heat, moisture, and momentum transfer (:numref:`Table Plant functional type aerodynamic parameters`), and photosynthetic parameters that determine stomatal resistance, photosynthesis, and transpiration (:numref:`Table Plant functional type (PFT) stomatal conductance parameters`, :numref:`Table Temperature dependence parameters for C3 photosynthesis`).
 The composition and abundance of PFTs within a grid cell can either be prescribed as time-invariant fields (e.g., using the present day dataset described in section 21.3.3) or can